pirafrank/fpiracom/_drafts/building-linux-package-repositories.md

 That split keeps each repository smaller, easier to debug, and closer to the conventions of the package manager it serves.

+Wow!
+It has been quite a journey.
+I'm happy to have made it this far.

-I hope it helps.
+I hope you enjoyed it.
 Thanks for reading.